SEND Reforms 2026: What Every School Needs to KnowStudents and teacher working on send reforms 2026 in a school setting, SEND support

 The Funding Breakdown

-Capital investment reaches 3.7 billion pounds for 60,000 new specialist places, including Inclusion Bases, and accessible buildings across schools and colleges.
+Capital investment is listed at £3.7 billion for new specialist places, Inclusion Bases and accessible buildings across schools and colleges.

 The Implementation Timeline

-The reforms are phased across three periods.
-Schools do not need to implement everything at once, but they should understand what is coming and when.
+The reforms are phased across several years.
+Schools do not need to implement everything at once, but they should understand which activity is preparation, which funding stream is starting, and which duty depends on legislation or final guidance.

 Phase 1: Investment and System Building (2026 to 2028)